david78k/anarchyape/README.md

 [Java]
 ```
+java -jar ape.jar [commands]
 java -cp .:log4j-1.4.12.jar ape/Main

 log file: /var/log/ape.log
 ```

-Currently, to create a scenario, the user constructs a shell script specifying the types of errors to be injected or fail- ures to be simulated, one after another.
+Currently, to create a scenario, the user constructs a shell script specifying the types of errors to be injected or failures to be simulated, one after another.
 A sample line in a scenario file could be as follows:

 ```
-java -jar ape.jar -remote cluster-ip-list.xml -fb lambda -k lambda
+java -jar ape.jar -remote cluster-ip-list.xml -F lambda -k lambda
-	where the -fb is a “Fork Bomb” injection, the -k is a “Kill
+	where the -F is a “Fork Bomb” injection, the -k is a “Kill
 	One Node” command, and the lambda specifies the failure rates.
 ```
 Users can define lambda parameters by computing Mean